-Allows any Expedition channel to be sent to the 10 custom channels available in the FDX system.
+Allows Expedition data to be sent to the 10 custom channels available in the FDX processor.
 The data sent can also be damped.

 Note that the alternating channels can be sent to these channels, effectively doubling the user channels available for display on the Nexus NX2 instruments.
 For example, Target Bsp and Target Twa could be mapped to Alternating 0, which could then be sent to CFD.